Purchase an annuity

 Investment-linked annuities also pay you an income for life, but the amount you get can fluctuate depending on how well the underlying investments perform.
 If the investments do well, they offer the chance of a higher income.

-But you have to be comfortable with the risk that your income could fall if the investments don’t do as well as expected.
+However, you have to be comfortable with the risk that your income could fall if the investments don’t do as well as expected.
 All investment-linked annuities guarantee a minimum income if the fund’s performance is weak.

 With investment-linked annuities, you can also opt for a joint or single annuity, guarantee periods, value protection, and higher rates if you have a short life expectancy due to poor health or lifestyle.
 Not all providers will offer these options.